bitwarden/sdk/README.md

 Many of the SDK tests are based on encrypted data provided by the other Bitwarden clients.
 In order to provide a consistent method of retrieving the data we provide a test account with user keys.

+**Disclaimer:** The server typically encrypts and protects certain fields.
+In order to allow accounts to be used on other servers this protection was explicitly removed from these data dumps.

 ### `test@bitwarden.com`

 - Email: `test@bitwarden.com`